Scaffolding WholesaleScaffolding Wholesale

 OSHA default gate: at least 6 in end support; default max is 12 in for boards up to 10 ft and 18 in for longer boards, unless designed/secured otherwise.

-OSHA 1926.451(b)(3) default is 14 in max front-edge distance unless guardrail/PFAS controls are in place or a defined exception applies.
+OSHA 1926.451(b)(3) default is 14 in max front-edge distance unless guardrail/PFAS controls are in place or a defined operation-specific exception applies (for example plastering / lathing or outrigger cases).

 OSHA 1926.451(b)(10) requires mixed components to fit and preserve structural integrity.